 Babyzen Yoyo+ Stroller

-Babyzen Yoyo is the only stroller that’s never questioned at airports while every time I take anything else the staff is usually doubting it by asking “are you sure it will fit in the overhead?”.
+Babyzen Yoyo is the only stroller that’s never questioned at airports.
+Every time I take anything else, the staff usually doubts it by asking “Are you sure it will fit in the overhead?”.

-I tested it when traveling in Italy, Greece, Poland, Malta, France, Mexico, Spain, El Salvador and the USA.
+I tested it when traveling in Italy, Greece, Poland, Malta, France, Mexico, Spain, French Polynesia, El Salvador, and the USA.

 The wheels are surprisingly good and there’s no need to even lift the stroller over the curb or cobblestones.
 I’ve also driven through mud and gravel without any issues.